Clara Benin

-Clara Benin (born February 19, 1994) is a Filipino indie singer-songwriter best known for her track "Parallel Universe".
-As of October 2019, Benin has amassed tens of millions of streams in Spotify.
+Clara Benin (born February 19, 1994) is a Filipino singer-songwriter best known for her track "Parallel Universe".
+As of October 2019, Benin has amassed tens of millions of streams on Spotify.

-Early life
+Early life and education

-Clara Benin was born on February 19, 1994 in Manila, Philippines.
-She moved to Bacolod during high school then went back to Manila for college and went back to Bacolod to rest after graduating college.
+Clara Benin was born on February 19, 1994, in Manila, Philippines, as the eldest daughter of former Side A member Joey Benin.
+She has three other siblings: Boey, Jaco, and Sarah; they are also inclined to music.
+She moved to Bacolod during high school then went back to Metro Manila for college, taking up music business production at MINT College in Taguig.
+After graduating, Benin went back to Bacolod to rest.

-Personal life

-Clara Benin is the eldest daughter of former Side A member Joey Benin.
-She has three other siblings, Boey, Jaco, and Sarah who are also inclined to music.